-The Bonds have received an insured rating of "AA" (stable outlook) from S&P and "A2" (stable outlook) from Moody's Investors Service, Inc. ("Moody's") based upon the issuance of the Policy by the Insurer at the time of delivery of the Bonds.
+The Bonds have received an insured rating of "AA" (stable outlook) from S&P Global Ratings ("S&P"), a business unit of Standard & Poor's Financial Services LLC ("S&P"), and "A2" (stable outlook) from Moody's Investors Service, Inc. ("Moody's"), based upon the issuance of the Policy by the Insurer at the time of delivery of the Bonds.
 The underlying credit rating of the Bonds assigned by Moody's is "A2."

 An explanation of the significance of the foregoing ratings may only be obtained from S&P and Moody's.
 The foregoing ratings express only the view of S&P and Moody's at the time the ratings are given.
 Furthermore, a security rating is not a recommendation to buy, sell or hold securities.
-There is no assurance that the ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by S&P and Moody's, if, in any of their judgment, circumstances so warrant.
+There is no assurance that the ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by S&P and Moody's, if, in its judgment, circumstances so warrant.
 Any such downward change in or withdrawal of such ratings may have an adverse effect on the market price of the Bonds.